 That's an especially useful trick when you're just looking to whip up a quick pan sauce at home.
 If you've ever noticed that your homemade versions aren't living up to the glossy, smooth, emulsified texture you get in restaurants, it's probably because they're lacking that crucial gelatin content.
 So, when you're not up for brewing a whole potful of gelatin-rich broth, you can simply bloom some powdered gelatin in boxed or canned stock—about one and a half teaspoons per cup of stock will do the trick.
 A quick simmer and a pat of butter later, you'll have a mouth-coating white wine and fines herbes or creamy morel mushroom pan sauce with a restaurant-quality texture.

-The same principle applies to virtually any preparation that calls for stock—if you have to go store-bought (and, let's be honest with ourselves, sometimes it's a necessary shortcut), a packet of powdered gelatin can make a world of difference.
+The same principal applies to virtually any preparation that calls for stock—if you have to go store-bought (and, let's be honest with ourselves, sometimes it's a necessary shortcut), a packet of powdered gelatin can make a world of difference.
 Use it in rich and hearty All-American Beef Stew, a complex bowl of Chicken Paprikash, and a satisfying Hungarian Goulash.

 Just as gelatin can take liquids from thin and watery to rich and smooth, it can take ground meat from crumbly and dry to juicy, tender, and springy.
 We love sneaking it into bouncy Italian-American meatballs and hearty slow-cooked Bolognese sauce.
 It can keep meatloaf exceptionally moist and cohesive, whether it's stuffed with cheddar or layered with the flavors of shepherd's pie.